-Fact: On January 1st, most Americans named weight loss as their No. 1 New Year's resolution.
+Fact: On January 1, most Americans named weight loss as their number one New Year's resolution.
 Another fact: By the end of this week, roughly 25% of those people will give up on that goal.
 By February, that number rises to one third.
 Come June, it's more than 50%.

 Disheartened?
 Don't be.
 The point is that we put so much pressure on this time of year, creating lofty goals and tackling them at full force, only to burn out or become immediately disappointed when we don't see instantaneous results.
 But there is an effective approach to getting your body into gear without completely losing your mind (and intentions) along the way.
 It just requires a little patience—and maybe a little attitude adjustment.
 How about—gasp—actually enjoying the process?
 See how below.

 It's a no-brainer, really: Turn the odds of commitment in your favor by choosing a workout that you actually enjoy, rather than opting for something that promises fast results but makes you want to chuck your sneakers out of a high-rise window just so you don't have to go.
 Just because yoga doesn't promise the same afterburn as HIIT doesn't mean it's not the superior choice in your case—because if you're still hitting the mat consistently in June while your interval watch has been gathering dust since February, is there really any question as to which workout is more effective?

 That being said, your new favorite thing could be a trial class away.
 If you feel that you're plateauing or bored—or even if you love what you're currently doing but are still down to try something new—consider trying something different.
 Not only might this make your routine a little more interesting, but it'll challenge your body and muscle memory as well.
 Are you a cardio queen who tends to avoid strength training?
 Give those weights a try.
 You'd be amazed at the results.